nasa/openmct/CONTRIBUTING.md

 should meet code, test, and commit message standards as described below, and the pull request should include a completed author checklist, also as described below.
-Pull requests may be assigned to specific team members when appropriate (e.g. to draw to a specific person's attention.)
+Pull requests may be assigned to specific team members when appropriate (e.g. to draw to a specific person's attention).

 Code review should take place using discussion features within the pull request.
 When the reviewer is satisfied, they should add a comment to